16 Husband won't get vasectomy / Upset with husband's plans for widowhood

 There's lots of unhealthy control going on here. —Thank you, Gabby

 Note: If I were in-communication with your doctor I'd advise him to get clear as to his intentions; he unconsciously used his leadership-communication skills to support this friction between you and your husband.
-It's an excellent example of what it means to be practicing healing.
-A conscious responsible doctor would have intuitively sensed your considerations, and the possible consequences of such a suggestion, and requested that you bring in your husband to talk with you both at the same time.
+It's an excellent example of what it means to be practicing medicine.
+A conscious responsible doctor would have intuitively sensed your considerations, and his possible considerations, the possible consequences of such a suggestion to him, and requested that you bring your husband with you to the next appointment so as to facilitate the discussions of such a suggestion.
 Again, just because one doesn't know how/why they produced a result doesn't mean that they didn't intend it.

 the Submit button the page will refresh as though nothing has happen.
 It

 will take a few hours for the comment to appear.

 receive feedback about your comments or to post a question please use our

 Dear Gabby Forum